wevm/abitype/docs/pages/config.md

 ABIType tries to strike a balance between type exhaustiveness and speed with sensible defaults.
 In some cases, you might want to tune your configuration (e.g. use a custom `bigint` type).
 To do this, the following configuration options are available:

 :::warning
-When configuring `ArrayMaxDepth`, `FixedArrayMinLength`, and `FixedArrayMaxLength`, there are trade-offs.
-For example, choosing a non-false value for `ArrayMaxDepth` and increasing the range between `FixedArrayMinLength` and `FixedArrayMaxLength` will make your types more exhaustive, but will also slow down the compiler for type checking, autocomplete, etc.
+When configuring `arrayMaxDepth`, `fixedArrayMinLength`, and `fixedArrayMaxLength`, there are trade-offs.
+For example, choosing a non-false value for `arrayMaxDepth` and increasing the range between `fixedArrayMinLength` and `fixedArrayMaxLength` will make your types more exhaustive, but will also slow down the compiler for type checking, autocomplete, etc.
 :::

-### `AddressType`
+### `addressType`

 TypeScript type to use for `address` values.